Omega-Technology-Solutions/Meraki-Dashboard-API/README.md

 How to Use the Script:

+- Download to your local machine and unblock in permissions.
+- Right click and run with powershell.
 - API Key Entry: Enter your Meraki Dashboard API key in the text box provided.
 - Select Operation: Choose whether to "Add Admin" or "Remove Admin" using the drop-down menu.